ersalil/swish/README.md

 <h4>Note :- If victim open this url in chrome or android inbuilt browser then it can access victim camera by allowing permissions and send snap to you.
 </h4>
 This information is only for educationla purpose and we are not responsible for any kind of illegal activity done by this tool.

+This tool is modified and advance version of wishfish, where you will get the web page created on google search engine.

+Special Thanks to WishFish.

                                             Inspired By github.com/thelinuxchoice